mksp353/Predicting-if-it-will-rain-tomorrow-Logistic-Regression/README.md

 The confusion matrix provides a detailed assessment of the model's performance in predicting rainfall.

-**i have not added the data file, please download the file for kaggle 😅**
+**I have not added the data file, please download the file for kaggle 😅**